In this tutorial, I will be going through the steps on how to set up a Raspberry Pi VPN server using the OpenVPN software.

 10. The OpenVPN client will now attempt to connect to your Raspberry Pi’s VPN server.
 If the OpenVPN icon turns to a solid green, then it means that you have successfully connected into your VPN.

 However, if it turns yellow and fails to turn green after 60 seconds that means something is causing the connection to fail.

-Hopefully by now you will have a fully functional VPN that you’re able to successfully connect to.
+Hopefully, by now, you will have a fully functional VPN that you’re able to connect to successfully.